Volcanoes

 Current Vanuatu Volcano Alert Level: Level 1

-East Epi Submarine volcano is continuing to show signs of unrest.
-East Epi submarine Volcanic Alert Level remains at Level 1.
+The submarine volcanic activity at East Epi continues to show signs of unrest.
+The East Epi Submarine Volcanic Alert Level remains at Level 1.

-Volcanic unrest continue at East Epi submarine volcano.
-New observations confirmed that East Epi submarine volcanic activity is likely to continue at similar level, consistent with the Volcanic Alert Level 1.
-The danger zone for life safety is limited at 2 km radius from the active submarine vents.
+Signs of volcanic unrest continues at East Epi Island.
+New analysis of data has confirmed that East Epi submarine volcanic activity is likely to continue at similar level, consistent with Volcanic Alert Level 1.
+The volcanic hazards danger zone is limited at a 2 km radius from the active submarine vents.

-Although the communities of Epi and neighboring islands no longer observe volcanic plume emissions above the sea surface, analysis of seismic data has confirmed signs of continued volcanic unrest at East Epi Island.
-Volcanic hazards persist at sea areas located around the submarine volcano.
+Although the communities of Epi and neighboring islands no longer observe volcanic plume emissions above the sea surface, analysis of seismic data has confirmed signs of continued volcanic unrest activity at East Epi Island.

-Est Epi submarine volcanic alert level has been at the Level 1 since 1st February 2023.
+The Est Epi submarine volcanic alert Level has been at the Level 1 since 1st February 2023.
 The current observations are consistent with the Alert Level 1 activity.
-Level 1 indicates “Signs of unrest.
-The danger zone for life safety is at 2 km radius from the active submarine vents”.
+Level 1 indicates “Signs of unrest, with a volcanic hazards danger zone of 2 km radius risk zone from active submarine vents”.

-All ships and boats owners, local authorities, people from Epi, Tongoa, Shepherd’s Islands and general public are reminded to must NOT approach 2 km radius from East Epi active submarine vents (See Est Epi submarine volcano safety map below).
-The risk of volcanic hazards is high in this zone.
+All ships and boats owners, local authorities, people from Epi, Tongoa, Shepherds Islands and general public are strongly reminded to NOT approach 2 km radius from East Epi active submarine vents (See Est Epi submarine volcano safety map below).
+This zone is hazardous due to volcanic hazards related to its activity that could occur anytime.
 Ships with boats passengers, communities from Epi and neighboring islands will expect to observe volcanic pumice floating on the sea surface.
-These pumice can also be deposited at the coastal areas of Epi Island and neighboring and distant islands following the sea current.
-Information about volcanic hazards and submarine volcano survival guide are available at the link below:
+This pumice can also be deposited at the coastal areas of Epi Island and neighboring and distant islands following the sea current.
+Information about volcanic hazards and submarine volcano survival guide are available at the link below: www.vmgd.gov.vu/vmgd/index.php/geohazards/volcano/volcano-info/resources

-The Department of Meteorology and Geohazards will continue to closely monitor the submarine volcano activity.
+The Vanuatu Meteorology and Geohazards Department continues to closely monitor this volcano activity.
 More information will be provided when necessary.

 Fig. East Epi Submarine Volcano Safety Map